Hu Jintao: Healthcare

+National security

+Hu's tenure saw a significant focus on stability maintenance.
+According to the Ministry of Public Security, there were 58,000 cases of "public order disturbances" in 2003, which increased to 74,000 in 2004, 87,000 in 2005 and 140,000 in 2008, before declining to 90,000 in 2009, though they doubled to 180,000 in 2010, after which the MPS stopped releasing figures.
+Hu's administration saw increased spending for the police and law enforcement agencies, as well as stronger power for security agencies.

 Media

 In media policy, Hu discussed the idea of "channeling" public opinion, a term he first used in a 23 January 2007 Politburo meeting.
 Hu stated that the Party should "grasp the online discourse power, enhance our ability to channel online discussions, emphasize the art of 'channeling', actively leverage new technologies, increase positive coverage, and promote a positive mainstream discourse."
 In an online discussion via the Strong China Forum, Hu stated that China should "strengthen our traditional media and new media and form a new setting for channeling public opinion".